paperclip-ui/legacy-paperclip/packages/paperclip-website/docs/usage-syntax.md

 ### Basics

-You can start writing HTML and CSS as soon as you open up a Paperclip document.
-Here's an example:
+You can use regular HTML & CSS in Paperclip.
+For example:

 ```html live height=150px